smithy-lang/smithy-gradle-plugin/examples/base-plugin/includes-in-sourceset/README.md

 This project demonstrates the inclusion of additional source directories in the `smithy` [sourceSet](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.SourceSet.html).
-Smithy files within the sourceSet will be used as model sources for the Smithy build task.
+Smithy files within the sourceSet will be used as model sources for the `smithyBuild` task.

 ## Using the example as a starting point